rwaldron/johnny-five/docs/spark-io.md

 # spark-io - Spark Core

-Example using Johnny-Five + Spark-io to talk to a Spark Core device wirelessly.
+Example using Johnny-Five + Spark-io to control a Spark Core device wirelessly.